soumalya340/LandManagemnet_BackendV2/README.md

    - Approve transfer as delegated authority

 5. Initiate a New Plot

    - `/api/setter/plot-initiate`
    - Create new plot with parcel IDs and amounts

+6. Initiate Plot Using Land Names
+   - `/api/setter/plot-initiate-using-names`
+   - Create new plot using block and parcel names instead of IDs

 ## GET Endpoints